 Well it turns out not all MCTs are created equal...

 Over 50% of coconut oil is made up of Lauric acid (C12, you’ll recall).
-The molecule is just large enough that it doesn’t process directly in the liver for rapid ketone production like it’s C8 and C10 cousins.
-It’s stuck going through that 26-step process that long-chain fatty acids go through.
+Lauric acid is too large to travel directly to the liver for ketone production like it’s C8 and C10 cousins.
+It’s stuck going through that 26-step process...

 How then can coconut oil marketers get away with this?
 Ultra-athlete and keto enthusiast Ben Greenfield explains:

 Chemists counted the number of carbon chains and arbitrarily decided what was medium.
-So lauric acid is a chemical MCT but it is not a true biological MCT because your body does not treat it as an MCT.
+So lauric acid is a chemical MCT but it is not a true biological MCT.

 The official Bulletproof recipe denounces salt in your keto coffee.
-“Salty coffee is gross coffee,” they declare.
+“Salty coffee is gross coffee,” they say.

-Salt is not just for flavor.
 The keto diet – especially in the beginning – drains the body of water, salt, and electrolytes.
-This depletion is behind the dreaded keto flu.
-A little salt in your keto coffee can help maintain a healthy electrolyte balance while on the diet.
+This causes the keto flu.
+A little salt in your coffee helps maintain your electrolyte balance.